 • Orion Healing Centre with Reiki-courses, daily Yoga, detox programmes, steam room and raw food restaurant.

 • Siam Healing Centre offering Yoga, Reiki, massage (with Thai massage classes upon request) and dance classes.

-• Temple Wat Kow Tham for Vipassana meditation retreats (10th – 20th of each month).
+• Temple Wat Kow Tham for Vipassana meditation retreats (10-20th every month).

 And of course you can indulge yourself in many many places on the beach or in Spas with different styles of massages, as well as a variety of saunas or steam rooms.
 AND especially on the West Coast there are a lot of restaurants and cafes offering delicious vegan, vegetarian and/or raw food…